-Since its founding in 1851, The New York Times has won 114 Pulitzer Prizes, making it the most awarded news organization.
-The newspaper's motto "All the News That's Fit to Print" emphasizes comprehensive news coverage.
-However, this does not imply complete objectivity in news selection, as editorial decisions often reflect subjective intentions.
-While renowned for its reporting quality and literary excellence, the newspaper exhibits liberal bias and has frequently engaged in distorted reporting through its media dominance.
-In recent years, its international influence and credibility have declined, accompanied by unstable financial conditions and multiple bankruptcy crises.
+Since its founding in 1851, The New York Times has won 114 Pulitzer Prizes, making it the news organization with the most awards in this category.
+The newspaper's motto, "All the News That's Fit to Print," emphasizes that all news should be published.
+However, this does not imply that all news appears in The New York Times, as editorial subjectivity often influences news selection.
+Although renowned for its reporting quality and literary excellence in journalism, the publication exhibits a liberal bias and frequently leverages its media influence to present distorted coverage.
+In recent years, its international influence and credibility have declined, with financial instability leading to repeated bankruptcy crises.

 Time Coverage